All Episodes

 That's who do you think they think their audience is to put up something like that and mean it?

-It would never occur to me to say anything like that to you in this audience and try to pass it off as being serious.
+To be serious about, I would no more, it would never occur to me to say anything like that to you in this audience and try to pass it off as being serious.

-North Carolina, it's a right to work state.
+North Carolina, it's a right-to-work state.

 It's news that's been damaged somehow.